Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise: Comparison of the algorithms on synthetic and real data

 Unlike $\hopes$, the Mapper and $\al$-Reeb algorithms require additional parameters that essentially affect outputs.
 To get adequate outputs of Mapper and $\al$-Reeb, one can manually tune these parameters for every input cloud.
 However, for different types of synthetic and real clouds, choosing the same parameters would be inadequate.
 If the parameters such as $\al$ of the $\al$-Reeb algorithm and $\ep$, used for DBSCAN in the Mapper algorithm, are too small, then noisy cycles will also be captured in addition to the dominant cycles.
-If these parameters are too large, then even the dominant cycles will not be captured. $\hopes$ is always run for the two simplest heuristics: the 1st widest diagonal gap to the derived skeleton $\hopes_{1,1}(C)$, which is further simplified with the threshold $\ep=\max\_$death by Algorithm~\ref{alg:contract}.
-Hence the parameters in the experiments below were searched over wide ranges to separately optimise each measure.
+If these parameters are too large, then even the dominant cycles will not be captured. $\hopes$ is always run for the two heuristics: the 1st widest diagonal gap to the derived skeleton $\hopes_{1,1}(C)$, which is simplified with the threshold $\ep$ equal to the max death by Algorithm~\ref{alg:contract}.
+The parameters of the Mapper and $\al$-Reeb in the experiments below were searched over wide ranges to separately optimise each measure.
 Hence only best outputs of Mapper and $\al$-Reeb were counted.

 For Mapper, the amount of overlap of the intervals in the covering of the range of the filter function was fixed at 50\%.
 For a cloud of $n$ points, the number of intervals was chosen as $\frac{tn}{100}$, rounded to the nearest integer, where $t$ took $10$ values between $1.5$ and $3.3$ in $0.2$ increments.
 The clustering parameter $\ep$ also took $10$ values between $0.05$ and $0.5$ in $0.05$ increments.
-So in total we used $100$ configurations of the parameters of Mapper.
+So in total we have used $100$ configurations of the parameters of Mapper.
 For the $\al$-Reeb algorithm, the scale $\al$ took $10$ values between $0.15$ and $0.6$ in $0.05$ increments.